MobileFirstLLC/cws-publish/README.md

 3. **Extension identifier `<EXTENSION_ID>`**

     Go to Chrome web store [developer console](https://chrome.google.com/webstore/developer/dashboard) and click on an existing extension.
 Copy the item id (32 alpha-char string) and paste it to your command to replace `<EXTENSION_ID>`.
-For example, if your extension id is `fpggedhgeoicapmcammhdbmcmngbpkll` the upload command would now look like this:
+For example, if your extension id is `abcdefghijklmnopabcdefghijklmnop` the upload command would now look like this:

     ```
-    npx cws-upload $client_id $client_secret $refresh_token ./build/my.zip fpggedhgeoicapmcammhdbmcmngbpkll
+    npx cws-upload $client_id $client_secret $refresh_token ./build/my.zip abcdefghijklmnopabcdefghijklmnop
     ```

     If your extension is brand new, you must manually upload an initial draft in the developer console to obtain an id for your extension.
 Further, you will not be able to publish a new extension until you manually complete the store listing to include uploading necessary screenshots and consenting to their policies.